 A complaint does not include:

 - Request for a service (for example: a replacement caddy or bin, a housing repair)

 - Request for information or explanation of council policy or practice

 - Matters for which there is a right of appeal within the council or to an independent tribunal

-- Matters relating to a request for a service that has been previously notified to the council and is awaiting action within an agreed timescale (e.g. a non-urgent housing repair that may be actioned up to 28 days after notification)
+- Matters relating to a request for a service that has been previously notified to the council and is awaiting action within an agreed timescale (for example, a non-urgent housing repair that may be actioned up to 28 days after notification)

 - Matters where the council is not the provider or commissioner of the service